Terms of Reference

-The Chair of each committee is appointed by the Governing Board.
-National Association Members which are not in arrears are eligible to nominate for these positions.
-Nominations, in response to a call for nominations issued by the Secretary General, have to be submitted by the announced deadline and accompanied by an indication of the nominee's experience and expertise in the subject area of the committee concerned, together with an indication of the support the nominee is likely to attract from their institution and/or association.
+Nominations, in response to a call for nominations issued by the Secretary General, must be submitted by the announced deadline and accompanied by an indication of the nominee's experience and expertise in the subject area of the committee , together with an indication of the support the nominee is likely to attract from their institution and/or association.
 Nominees should have consented to their nomination.

 The Governing Board reserves the right to appoint the Chair and up to three Committee members directly, in line with their expertise.